yurivish/yuri.is-2018/content/scribbles/about-me.md

 My background is in computer science, linguistics, and design, and I spend a lot of my time building tools for creativity and understanding.

-My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), an artistic tool that helps bridge the gap between ability and taste.
+My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), which helps bridge the gap between people's artistic ability and taste.

 Over 25 million people have played with the [original site](http://weavesilk.com), and it's been exhibited in the [Children's Creativity Museum](http://creativity.org) in San Francisco.